pedrohso7/ApiAuthentication/README.md

 <h4>Token Verification using JWT: /auth/token</h4>

-<ṕ align="justify">
-A get method that receive token and user id as query params and verify if the token is valid, returning a boolean
+<ṕ align="justify">A get method that receive token and user id as query params and verify if the token is valid, returning a boolean</p>

-query_params: {
+<p align="justify">query_params: {
   "token": "Pedro Oliveira Silva",
   "userId": "pedro.oliveira@usecargo.mobi",
 }